In this chapter, I bring together all the information on nibs and discuss their correlations.

 The nib does not care in which way the ink arrives at the slit, from below the nib or the top, from the back or the front.

-In case the nib is attached to a fountain pen, the ink is offered from below, it bulges out of the capillary because it ends there and due to the weight of the hydrostatic column from the top of the ink level in the reservoir to this point, drawing 1.
-Since the width of the slit is narrower than the capillary.
-Once the connection is made, the slit’s capillary attraction pulls the ink in and forward to the tip.
+In case the nib is attached to a fountain pen, the ink is offered from below, it bulges out of the capillary because it ends there due to the weight of the hydrostatic column from the top of the ink level in the reservoir to this point, drawing 1.
+Since the width of the nib’s slit is narrower than the capillary in the feed, the slit’s capillary attraction pulls the ink in and forward to the tip.

-There is no need for this process, a clean tumbled finish is quite adequate, moreover, grinding is labour intensive and may cause uneven thickness of the nib.
+There is no need for the process of grinding, a clean tumbled finish is quite adequate, moreover, grinding is labour intensive and may cause uneven thickness of the nib.

 In my early years of writing, I had been fascinated by the Gothic font.
-The line width varied between half a millimetre to 5 mm (for the hanging capitals at the front of a paragraph), and the ink was used up very quickly.
+The available line width varied between half a millimetre to 5mm (for the hanging capitals at the start of a paragraph), and the ink was used up very quickly.

-Some nibs for nib holders had a small clip-on reservoir or tray (could be bought separately) to be attached to their tops (clip-on for easy cleaning), which was loaded with an eye dropper, similar as shown in photo 4.
+Some nibs accepted a small clip-on reservoir or tray (could be bought separately) to be attached to their tops (clip-on for easy cleaning), which was loaded with an eyedropper, similar as shown in photo 4.
 The ink was held inside the tray due to capillary forces.
 At its lower end, it had a beak which gradually approached the tip of the nib whereby covering most of the length of the slit.
-This assured transport of the ink, prevented dripping (as long as one moved the nib gently), extended the length of writing and prevented drying to some degree.
+This assured the transport of the ink, prevented dripping (as long as one moved the nib gently), extended the length of writing and prevented drying to some degree.

-The capacity was around three drops, which supplied enough ink for filling a quarter of a page without interruption.
-I used it for calligraphy where writing five to seven letters, a complete word in one go, was a treat.
+The holding capacity was around three drops, which, for normal writing, supplied enough ink for a line or more without interruption.
+I used it for calligraphy when writing five to seven letters, a complete word in one go, was a treat.

 … and its effect on stiffness

-Photos 5 to 7 show older style nibs.
+Photos 5 to 7 show traditionally-styled nibs.
 Their method of attachment to a fountain pen is like to a nib holder, they have the shape of a full or partial circle and slide over the feed into the section, photo 6.
 Without any problem, they could be attached to a nib holder

 In photo 5, the shadow lines at A radiating out from the “breather hole” indicate the inwards curvature of the tines; the darker shadows at B show the same.
 The effect is the same as the bulges in photo 1but more so here it also brings stiffness to the tines, which causes the slit to open straight rather than curved permitting the capillary action to be more efficacious.
-The softness of writing is encouraged by the flattening across the active cross-section between hole and scallop, see also photo 6.
+The softness of writing is encouraged by flattening the active cross-section between hole and scallop, see also photo 6.

-Photo 7 showing the feed from underneath and the flaring out and flattening part of the nib.
+Photo 7 shows the feed from underneath but more importantly, the flaring out and flattening front part of the nib.
 These are the characteristics of a softer nib.
-Another example is the nib shown in photo 8 further down, where the tines are almost flat, which should result in a more flexible nib; however, the active cross section (photo 6) ends up in a sharp kink, which counteracts the softening and produces a rather hard nib.
+Another example of a nib with flat tines is shown in photo 8 further down, where the tines are almost flat, which should result in a more flexible nib; however, the active cross-section (photo 6) ends up in a sharp kink, which counteracts the softening and produces a rather hard nib.

-The feed may follow this change like in drawing 3 or remain circular.
-The nib has a larger radius than the feed permits the nib and feed to touch at their capillaries, which helps the ink to cross over.
+The feed may follow this change towards ovality like in drawing 3 or remain circular.
+Advantageously, the nib has a larger radius than the feed which permits the nib and feed to touch at their capillaries, which helps the ink to cross over.
 Not all fountain pens use this simple trick.

-Further down the page, I discuss the various positions for the nib to bend and show, which one is most likely; see diagram 7.
+Further down this page, I discuss the various positions for the nib to bend and show, which one is most likely; see diagram 7.

-I would encourage you to use the toilet-paper-centre-role-nib-model from the chapter on Nib Mechanics and change its radius of curvature.
+I would encourage you to use the toilet-paper-role-centre nib-model from the chapter on Fountain Pen Nib Mechanics and change its radius of curvature.
 You will find: the smaller the radius around the start of the tines, the stiffer they are.
-When you gradually increase the radius, there will be a point, when the nib kinks over, with a flip.
+When you gradually increase the radius, there will be a point, when they kink over, with a flip.
+That was too much.

-Like in most traditional designs where the nib reaches into the grip section, its metal structure determines the stability of the front end of the fountain pen.
-Whereas, in the above design it solely relies on the strength of the plastic of the feed.
-Since immediately inside the grip sections, the cross-section of the plastic is very small hence, the feed is prone to breaks.
+Like in most traditional designs where the nib reaches up inside the grip section, the nib’s metal structure determines the stability of the front end of the fountain pen.
+Whereas, in the design of photo 8 the stability solely relies on the strength of the plastic of the feed.
+Since the overflow slits start immediately inside the grip sections, the cross-section of the plastic is very small hence, the feed is prone to breaks.
 The strength offered through the hole bearing is negligible.

 I have discussed already why this nib ended up being somewhat stiff; being a nail as some fountain pen enthusiasts call it.